5 min read

 Descartes' method of doubt is useful for AI work because AI can sound certain when it should not.

 The practical question is not whether a machine "thinks" in the deepest philosophical sense.
-The practical question is how a human should evaluate a machine-generated claim.
+The practical question is how a person should evaluate a machine-generated claim.

 Healthy AI systems should make doubt easier: